mars-planet/mars_city/servers/body_tracker_ms/doc/sad.rst

       ``System manager``
-          An user that interacts with the system in order to install and configure it, or to assist and/or monitor a Virtual Astronaut during his/her interactions with the system
+          An user that interacts with the system in order to install and configure it, or to assist and/or monitor an astronaut during his/her interactions with the system

 Overview